Mahammadali bey Mekhfi: Life

 Mahammadali bey was also a poet.
 He wrote under the pseudonym of Mekhfi.
 As a representative of the Fuzuli literary school, he was also influenced by the literary heritage of Molla Panah Vagif.
 Mir Mohsun Navvab, Mahammed agha Mujtahidzade and others spoke about him in their works.
-He was a member of the literary circle "Mejlisi-Uns" organized in the second half of the 19th century in Shusha in the house of the Azerbaijani poetess Khurshidbanu Natavan.
+He was a member of the literary circle "Mejlisi-Uns" organized in the second half of the 19th century in Shusha in the house of the Azerbaijani poet Khurshidbanu Natavan.
 He also worked as a correspondent for the newspaper "Akinchi" in Karabakh.

 The work "Ekhvalati-Garabag" (1888) was written under the pseudonym of "Baharli".
 In 2001, Orkhan Baharli, in his article titled “About the author of the work “Ahvalati Garabagh”, based on a number of facts, came to the conclusion that the author of this work was Mahammadali bey Mekhfi.
 At the beginning of the work, there are indicated the reason for its writing and the contents.
-Although it is written that the work will consist of 12 chapters, in “Ahvalati Garabagh”, the only manuscript which is contained in the Matenadaran, there are 3 chapters.
-In the work, more is written about architectural monuments, historical figures, traditions and customs, ethnographic features of Karabakh than about its history.
+Although it is written that the work will consist of 12 chapters, in “Ahvalati Garabagh”, the only manuscript which is contained in the Matenadaran, there are three chapters.
+In the work, more is written about architectural monuments, historical figures, traditions and customs, and ethnographic features of Karabakh than about its history.

 Muhammadali-bey Mehfi died in 1892.